N2WQ/clubleaderboard/replit.md

 - **Multiple File Upload**: Supports simultaneous upload of multiple Cabrillo log files.
 - **Admin Functionality**: Includes features for syncing the member roster from the YCCC website and clearing all contest data.
 - **Members List**: Clickable Active Members stat card links to /members page showing all eligible members with current dues for the season.
 Displays callsign, name, dues expiration, and aliases in a sortable table.
-- **Contest Insights**: Homepage displays "Most Competitive Contests" showing top 5 contests by unique operator count (all years) and "Most Active Operators" showing top 5 operators by submission count (all years).
-APIs: `/api/insights/competitive-contests` and `/api/insights/active-operators`.
+- **Contest Insights**: Homepage displays:
+  - **Most Active Operators**: Top 5 operators by total YCCC points (all-time score) with tie handling.
+Displays formatted score (e.g., "5,000,000 pts").
+Links to operator detail pages.
+API: `/api/insights/active-operators` returns top 5+ (including ties) based on total score.
+  - **Most Competitive Contests**: Top 5 contests by submission count (number of logs submitted) with tie handling.
+Displays count (e.g., "4 logs").
+Links to contest detail pages.
+API: `/api/insights/competitive-contests` returns top 5+ (including ties) based on submission count.
+  - Both APIs fetch 100 records initially, then filter to include all records that tie with 5th place, ensuring complete rankings.
 - **Operator Detail Page**: New page at `/operator/:callsign` shows comprehensive operator history.
 Displays all-time rank, total YCCC points, total contests, and a detailed table of all submissions.
 API: `/api/operator/:callsign`.
 - **Year Display**: All submission and contest result views display the contest year extracted from QSO dates in the Cabrillo log, not the submission timestamp.
 This ensures accurate historical tracking.
-- **Interactive Insights**: Operator and entry counts in homepage insight cards are clickable.
-Clicking operator count in "Most Competitive Contests" navigates to contest detail page; clicking entry count in "Most Active Operators" navigates to operator detail page showing all submissions.
+- **Interactive Insights**: Score and submission count links in homepage insight cards are clickable.
+Clicking submission count in "Most Competitive Contests" navigates to contest detail page; clicking total score in "Most Active Operators" navigates to operator detail page.
+- **Contest List Page**: The /contests page displays all contests for the current season with submission counts shown on each card (e.g., "4 logs" or "1 log").
+Contest cards link to contest detail pages using contestKey only (mode removed from URL).
 - **Real-Time Updates**: WebSocket-based live updates automatically refresh the homepage when new logs are uploaded or roster is synced.
 No manual page refresh required.
 Server broadcasts "submission:created" and "roster:synced" events to all connected clients.
 - **Automatic Daily Roster Sync**: Scheduler runs roster synchronization from yccc.org immediately on server startup and then every 24 hours.
 Ensures member roster stays current automatically without manual intervention.